cameronpcampbell/ActorPool/README.md

 - - -

 ## Waiting For An Actor To Be Free
-The below methods waits until a specified Actor has finished with whatever work/task they were doing.
+The below method waits until a specified Actor has finished with whatever work/task they were doing.
 ```lua
 myActorFromPool:waitUntilFree()
 ```